 | Better performance on weaker mobile devices | Mobile loads desktop CSS it doesn't need |

-Common mistake: Designing a polished desktop layout, then trying to "shrink it" for mobile.
-This always results in a cramped, unusable mobile experience.
+Common mistake: designing a polished desktop layout, then trying to "shrink it" for mobile.
+The result is always cramped and unusable.
 Start mobile, then expand.

 Standard Breakpoints